March 9, 2022

 We’re hiring across the board, from engineering to communications.
 Join us in building the Economy of Things.

 Are you interested in building a dApp for vehicles, robots, devices and other machines?
-Get inspired, get funded, and start building today.
+Get your idea funded, and start building today.

 Want to stay in the loop?
 Visit our website and join the conversation on our channels.